Nobel Prize in medicine honors 2 Massachusetts researchers for microRNA discovery

 The laureates are invited to receive their awards at ceremonies on Dec.
 10, the anniversary of Nobel's death.

-Associated Press writers Daniel Niemann and Mike Corder contributed to this report.
+Associated Press writers Daniel Niemann, Maria Cheng and Mike Corder contributed to this report.